6613pranav/EXternship-JSS/README.md

-# Retail Shop Managenet System
+# Retail Shop Management System
+ ## GUI Tool used for front end - tkinter
+ ## Database used sqlite3

 # How to run code file